acend/quarkus-techlab/content/en/docs/08.0/83_cloudevents.md

 }
 ```
 {{% alert color="primary" title="Generated Java Class" %}}
 According to this AVRO Schema the Java class will be generated when you run `mvn compile`.
 You'll find the generated class in the `target/generated-sources/avsc` directory.

-Now is a good time to have this class generated.
+Now is a good time to have this class generated with `mvn compile`.
+It might be required to add the folder `target/generated-sources` as `Generated Sources Root` in your IDE.
 {{% /alert %}}

 This represents a simple Java POJO to hold some information about measurements we want to emit.